Police and migrants in stand-off near Turkey's Greek border

 | EDIRNE, Turkey

-EDIRNE, Turkey Hundreds of mostly Syrian migrants spent the night out in the open near Turkey's border with Greece after Turkish police halted their attempt to reach the frontier and cross into the European Union.
+EDIRNE, Turkey Hundreds of mainly Syrian migrants spent the night out in the open near Turkey's Greek border after police halted their bid to reach the frontier and cross into the European Union.

-Piles of rubbish and makeshift tents had sprung up along the roadside by Wednesday morning near the city of Edirne, 17 km (11 miles) by road from the border crossing.
+Piles of rubbish and makeshift tents had sprung up along the roadside on Wednesday morning close to the city of Edirne, around 17 km (11 miles) by road from the border crossing.
 Police, some in riot gear, prevented the migrants continuing their journey.

-Security forces had on Tuesday briefly thrown up barricades to halt the progress of hundreds trying to reach EU-member Greece, and buses from Istanbul to Edirne were halted.
+Security forces had on Tuesday briefly thrown up barricades to halt the progress of hundreds attempting to reach EU-member Greece, and buses from Istanbul to Edirne were halted.

-Bulgarian border police said they had prevented around 200 people reaching the Bulgarian-Turkish border early on Wednesday.

-"The Bulgarian border police officers received a signal that groups of migrants were walking up to the border,” spokeswoman Lora Lyubenova told Reuters.
-“They immediately informed their Turkish colleagues, who took appropriate measures and did not allow the groups to reach the border.”

 After spending a cold night under the stars and with daytime temperatures expected to soar, some families headed back to Istanbul, but many would-be migrants insisted they would seek a way to cross the border at any cost.